-What then on the ball python?
-How long do they live?
+When it comes to the ball python… how long do they live?

 While there is not an existing study measuring the specific longevity of ball pythons in the wild, a report published in Nature in 2016 revealed conclusively that there is a significant increase in years lived in animals kept in captivity versus their wild counterparts.